DamianGrzybowski/User-CRUD/README.md

 # User CRUD

-Web application that performs CRUD operations (Create, Read, Update, and Delete) for user data using Java servlets and mySQL database.
+Application that performs CRUD operations (Create, Read, Update, and Delete) for user data using Java and mySQL database.